bw2/bw2.github.io/2022-05-04-phenotype-based-prioritization.md

 ---

-**How many genes would someone need to look through after running LIRICAL on a case?**
+**How many genes would someone need to look through for a typical case?**

 From the above plot, a conservative approach would be to only consider the top 5 results (x-axis) and only if they have a post-test probability (PTP) of 1% or higher (y-axis).
 Based on these cutoffs, there would be 3 results to look at on average, but 39% of cases would have 5 or more results with PTP > 1%: